Criminal Defense Attorneys San Francisco, CA

 Some of the more common probation violations involve failing a drug test, missing a scheduled appointment with the probation officer or missing a court date.
 In some cases, the probation officer may decide to provide a warning and may not take the violation any further than that.
 Otherwise, you will likely be required to attend a probation revocation hearing.
 If you are facing a probation revocation hearing, it is within your rights to have legal representation.
-If this is your situation, now is the time to contact experienced San Francisco, CA criminal defense attorneys to build a strong defense.
+If this is your situation, now is the time to contact experienced CA criminal defense attorneys in San Francisco to build a strong defense.

 What should I expect from my revocation hearing?